-Ornamental: Laburnum (Laburnum anagyroides), Perennial pea (Lathyrus latifolius), Black locust tree (Robinia pseudoacacia), Lupin (Lupinus spp.)
+Ornamental: Laburnum (Laburnum anagyroides), Perennial sweet pea (Lathyrus latifolius), Black locust tree (Robinia pseudoacacia), Lupin (Lupinus spp.), Ornamental broom (Cytisus scoparius)

 Native/Naturalised: Common gorse (Ulex europaeus), Red clover (Trifolium pratense), White clover (Trifolium repens), Bush vetch (Vicia sepium)

 Distinctive features: leaves are usually compound and spirally arranged.
 Spines are sometimes present.
 The roots of many species have a symbiotic association with nitrogen-fixing bacteria (Rhizobium spp.).
-Flowers are usually zygomorphic, with petals/sepals usually in 5s.
+Flowers are ‘pea-like’, usually zygomorphic (having one plane of symmetry), with petals/sepals usually in 5s.
 Fruit is generally a legume.

 Solanaceae / Nightshade family